Metacognitive decision-making regarding throwing ability

 Being able to determine the location of your sweet spot is crucial and at the same time very difficult, mostly because the information guiding that decision is opaque and indirect.
 It is only following a couple of throws that you begin to gather enough information to update your internal probabilities of success against a given opponent.

 Dodgeball may not seem like an intellectual activity.
 However, it is highly dependent on intellectual functions such as pattern recognition and working memory.
 The higher these functions are, the faster and more accurately a pattern can be identified, and the better one can extrapolate from incomplete data, while at the same time keeping track of what is currently happening on court.
 A self-aware player (making active use of metacognition during the game) will be able to determine whether or not their relative throwing ability is above the defensive ability of the opponent, and whether the probability of success if higher than the personal probability threshold, after only a couple of throws.
-Instead, those who do not make use of metacognition or do not have the working memory to keep track of both the past and the present, will take longer and make incorrect inferences.
+Instead, those who do not make use of metacognition or do not have the working memory to keep track of both the past and the present, will take longer to decide and make incorrect inferences.
 The speed with which a player updates its probabilities, and acts upon them, determines the degree of adaptation.
 Being quick to realise the relative probability of success between you and the opponent will determine whether you make the right choice when deciding to throw or not.

 Is it worth taking this shot?